Making cobordisms symplectic

-The following theorem is a corollary of Lemma \ref{lm:ot-attaching} and the results from \cite{Eli90} (see also \cite{CieEli12}) which were proved using Weinstein handlebody constructions: \begin{thm} Any $2n$-dimensional almost complex cobordism $(W,J)$ such that the relative Morse type $(W,\p W)$ is $\leq n$ admits a Liouville structure $(W,\lambda)$ such that the symplectic form $d\lambda$ is in the formal homotopy class determined by $J$, and $(\p_+W,\{\lambda|_{\p_+W}=0\})$ and $(\p_-W,\{\lambda|_{\p_-W}=0\})$ are its positive and negative overtwisted contact boundaries, which are uniquely determined up to isotopy by the homotopy class of the almost complex structure $J$. \end{thm} The next proposition concerning an inverse Weinstein surgery on loose Legendrian knots is proven in \cite{CaMuPr} (see \cite{Mur11} for a definition of loose Legendrians).
+The next proposition concerning an inverse Weinstein surgery on loose Legendrian knots is proven in \cite{CaMuPr} (see \cite{Mur11} for a definition of loose Legendrians).
 For the convenience of the reader we provide a modified proof here.

 \begin{prop} The inverse surgery on a loose Legendrian knot produces an overtwisted contact manifold. \end{prop}